ggciag/mandyoc/docs/files/implementation.rst

 Free surface
 ------------

-MANDYOC uses the *Free Surface Stabilization Algorithm* :cite:`kaus2010` to modify the Stokes equation and avoid numerical instabilities that can occur on the surface of the model.
+*Mandyoc* uses the *Free Surface Stabilization Algorithm* :cite:`kaus2010` to modify the Stokes equation and avoid numerical instabilities that can occur on the surface of the model.
 The up-and-down oscillations around the steady state ("sloshing instability" or "drunken sailer effect") would require small time steps, which would increase running time by unfeasible amounts.

 The modification is done on the stiffness matrix :math:`K_e`, such that :math:`\tilde{K}_e=K_e+L_e`, where the correction :math:`L_e` is evaluated at the boundary :math:`\Gamma_e` of each finite element.
 The correction is given by the :eq:`Le` below: